sha-since1999/CompetitiveCodingPractice/README.md

 # Hi ..
 This is Rohit Sahu🇮🇳

 THIS  is my personal  coding practise materials
-Here is lot of program and problem which are implemented by me for learning purpose and for revision in future if i need , so you can also revise a lot of topic and algorithms related to Data structure and Graph theory.
+Here are a lots of program and problem which are implemented by me for learning purpose and for revision in future if i need , so you can also revise a lot of topic and algorithms related to Data structure and Graph theory.
 Anyone can eaisly find specific problem on particular topic,

-HERE I ORGANISE ALL OF MY LEARNING EXPRIENCE OF CODING IN WELLL MANER.
+HERE I ORGANISE ALL OF MY LEARNING EXPRIENCE OF CODING IN A  WELL MANNER.

-I hope ,this will be help  for you if you need to revise any DS topic..
+I hope ,this will be helpful for you if you need to revise any DS topic..

-one more thing my editor is periodically sync  with github 😀 means you also can get solution of runing contests if a'm able to solve them.
+one more thing my editor is periodically sync  with github 😀 that means you also can get solution of runing contests if I'm able to solve them.

 ![alt text](https://github.com/sha-since1999/CompetitiveCodingPractice/blob/gh-pages/theme.png?raw=true)